 Can baking soda damage carpet?

 No, baking soda does not damage the carpet.
-It can be a great way to soak up excess moisture from stains, especially when left overnight to deal with old and stubborn ones.
+It can be a great way to soak up excess moisture from carpet stains, especially when left overnight to deal with old and stubborn ones.
 Additionally, it neutralises odours naturally – so no need for chemicals to be used.

 Will dish soap damage carpet?

 No, dish soap will not damage the carpet.
-It is used for removing tough stains like grease, which is what makes it so well-suited to tackling serious stains like hair dye.
+It is used for removing tough carpet stains like grease, which is what makes it so well-suited to tackling serious stains like hair dye.
 You should make sure you test it on the carpet first, as some brands of dish soap can cause the colour to fade.

 How do you get permanent hair dye out of carpet?

 You can get permanent hair dye out of carpet using natural and chemical methods – as seen in our step by step above.
-It’s a fairly easy process, but you will need to be prepared to repeat it several times in the case of major stains.
+It’s a fairly easy process, but you will need to be prepared to repeat it several times in the case of major hair dye stains.

 When the hair dye spills and starts soaking into the carpet, there’s no need to panic when you have our fast and easy guide to take you through the process.
 It can be a tricky process, but it’s nothing that a little hard work and elbow grease can’t handle.